 The "Maison du Saumon"

 True place of visit, very close to the cathedral, this building, from the second part of the 15th century and the early 16th century, presents in a funny and pedagogical way the tourist wealth of the city of Chartres.
-This place proposes divers exhibitions in relation with Chartres and the tourism.
+This place proposes several exhibitions in relation with Chartres and the tourism.

 This house is also the Tourist Office of Chartres Urban Area.